First Experimental Demonstration of Reinforcement Learning-Based Tuning on the PSI Injector 2 Cyclotron: Introduction

+At PSI, proof-of-principle experiments have already demonstrated that, following the failure of a Radio-Frequency (RF) cavity in the 590 MeV ring cyclotron, beam delivery can be recovered within several minutes by retuning the remaining cavities~\cite{HajTahar_FFA2024}.
+Although this demonstrates the feasibility of fault compensation, recovery on the order of minutes remains insufficient for ADS operation, where compensation must occur within only a few seconds.
+More generally, even during routine accelerator operation, slow drifts caused by temperature variations, magnet hysteresis, beam loading, and other environmental effects require continuous retuning to maintain optimal beam quality.
+These considerations motivate the development of autonomous control strategies capable of compensating both routine operational drifts and, ultimately, fast fault scenarios.

 Machine Learning (ML) has emerged as a promising candidate to address this challenge \cite{annurev-AEdelen}.
 By leveraging data-driven models and adaptive optimization, ML offers the potential to automate cyclotron tuning, compensate for drifts, and adapt to changing operational conditions in real time.
+While ML approaches have been explored in linear accelerators and light sources, their application to high-power cyclotrons remains largely unexplored \cite{Edelen2016, Scheinker2020, Hirlaender2023}.

+The choice of reinforcement learning in the present work is motivated by the nonlinear and operating-point-dependent nature of cyclotron beam dynamics.
+As shown later in this paper, the response of the beam phase to variations in main coil current, RF voltage, and trim-coil currents depends strongly on the turn number, resonator configuration, and machine working point.
+Consequently, a single fixed Jacobian or response-matrix controller is only locally valid, and operation across multiple configurations would require repeated system identification, gain scheduling, or retuning by operators.
+Reinforcement learning was therefore investigated as a state-dependent control approach capable of directly mapping machine observations to corrective actions while respecting operational constraints and safety limits.

-While ML approaches have been explored in linear accelerators and light sources, their application to high-power cyclotrons remains largely unexplored \cite{Edelen2018, Scheinker2020, Aiba2019, Hirlaender2023}.
-To fill this gap, PSI Injector 2 was chosen as an experimental testbed, combining the complexity of a high-power machine with the flexibility needed for R\&D.
+To fill this gap, PSI Injector 2 cyclotron was chosen as an experimental testbed, combining the complexity of a high-power machine with the flexibility needed for R\&D.

-The present work reports on the first experimental demonstration of ML-assisted tuning on Injector 2.
+The present work reports on the first experimental demonstration of RL-assisted tuning on Injector 2 cyclotron.
 A tailored Reinforcement Learning (RL) framework was integrated with real-time diagnostics and control of the machine, enabling the agent not only to converge on optimal settings within hours but also to maintain stable operation during overnight evaluation runs by autonomously compensating drifts.
 This effort was carried out over an extensive 12-day experimental campaign, which is remarkably long in the context of real-time ML control studies.
-The results of this campaign provide an essential step towards establishing ML-based control as a reliable tool for fault compensation and robust operation in ADS-class drivers.
+The results of this campaign provide an essential step towards establishing RL-based control as a reliable tool for fault compensation and robust operation in ADS-class drivers.